API reference¶

 dfs |

 — | Two or more DataFrames to match against each other.
-Any iterable works (list, tuple, generator). |
+Any iterable works (list, tuple, generator).
+Pandas and Polars frames may be mixed freely. |

 matcher |